derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
 As we all know from experience, we only use a small fraction of a language to communicate.
 JavaScript—and programming languages in general—are no different.

-The JavaScript subset we'll cover is broken down into four groups:
+The JavaScript subset we will cover is broken down into four groups:
 1. Identifiers
 2. Expressions
 3. Operators
 4. Statements

-These four groupings make a program useful by enabling it to execute work.
+These four groupings make a program useful by enabling it to do work during execution time.
 Think of the respective groupings as:
 1. Named shortcuts to values
 2. Values
-3. Characters for manipulating values
+3. Characters for changing values
 4. Pattern groups of keywords

+Identifiers are named shortcuts to values.
+They enable us to use a natural-language-like approach for *identifying* a value, something meaningful.
+Expressions are values.
+They unsurprisingly can be represented with identifers, but also as literals (like the number `23`) or *to-be expressed* evaluations (like a `function` expression).
+Without values, we would not be able to translate our ideas to a computer.
+Operators are characters for manipulating values.
+Operators enable values to be *operated on*, to be changed.
+Lastly, statements are pattern groups of keywords.
+Statements enable us to group and reason about the various identifiers, values, and operators in a particular portion of code.

 Identifiers
 - reserved keywords (non-assignable)